graeme-hill/crossguid/README.md

 The Android version uses a handle to a `JNIEnv` object to invoke the `randomUUID()` function on `java.util.UUID` from C++.
 The Android specific code is all in the `android/` subdirectory.
-If you have an emulator already running, then you can run the `android.sh` script in the root directory.
+If you have an emulator, that is already running, then you can run the `android.sh` script in the root directory.
 It has the following requirements: